Antonio La Viña .

 There are many legal, policy and political mines along the way, starting with obstacles to its ratification and potential legal and constitutional challenges before the Supreme Court.
 Bangsamoro leaders need technical and political skills and strong political will to avoid or detonate those mines.
 Based on what I have seen as a government negotiator with the MILF during the GMA years and observing how Bangsamoro leaders and technical advisers have conducted themselves to get the BOL enacted, I am confident that a vibrant Bangsamoro will be the outcome of this law.

-(Antonio G.M.
-La Viña of Cagayan de Oro City is executive director of Manila Observatory, former dean and currently professor at Ateneo School of Government, as well as Constitutional Law professor of Xavier University, University of the Philippines College of Law, Polytechnic University of the Philippines College of Law, and De La Salle University College of Law.
-He was a member of the government peace panel negotiating with the MILF from January to June 2010 following the aborted signing of the already initialed Memorandum of Agreement on Ancestral Domain in 2008.)
+(Antonio La Viña is a former dean and currently professor at Ateneo School of Government, as well as constitutional law professor of Xavier University, University of the Philippines College of Law, Polytechnic University of the Philippines College of Law, De La Salle University College of Law, San Beda Graduate School of Law, Lyceum College of Law and Pamantasan ng Lungsod ng Maynila Graduate School of Law. -Mindanews)